rikiya-ohashi/ooservo/README.md

 ---

 ### `wait()`
-Blocks execution until the current movement is completed.
+Blocks program execution until the current movement is completed (until the motor reaches within ±1° of the target position).

 ---